IoT Testing: How to Test Internet of Things Solutions

 Functional

 IoT functional testing is an integral part of any software development and QA project.
-In the case of Internet of Things testing, it is responsible for checking whether everything in the device and the application is working properly and complies with the functional requirements.
+In the case of Internet of Things testing, it is responsible for checking whether everything in the device and the application is working properly and conforms to the functional requirements.
 This can include testing the operation of the product, as well as GUI testing, which serves to confirm that every interface element is in the right place and corresponds to the right action.

 Usability